dgorgo/Etietop.github.io/README.md

 ### Earthquake Prediction
 [Publication](https://medium.com/@udofiaetietop/japan-earthquake-data-analysis-72e62c4db5a1)
-Take a look at the historical occurrence of earthquake in Japan, causes, magnitude of each quake and the death/destruction rate
+Take a look at the historical occurrence of earthquake in Japan, causes, magnitude of each quake and  death rate

 ### Blog
 ### Webscrapping: